anhthh2207/anhthh2207.github.io/_projects/(2) F1tenth Project.md

   </div>
   <!-- <figcaption>Main caption for both subimages</figcaption> -->
 </figure>
-Apparently, this algorithm allows the robot to move more smoothly and at higher speeds than wall-following.
+Apparently, this algorithm allows the robot to move more smoothly and at much higher speeds than wall-following.
+Additionally, thanks to its smooth and stable motion, the robot can easily avoid obstacles while exploring an unknown environment (at a conservative speed).
 However, it still exhibits the inherent limitation of reactive methods, namely that the generated trajectories are suboptimal.